blackvibe/harvicode/apps/kilocode-docs/docs/basic-usage/autocomplete.md

 ### Pause to Complete

-When enabled, Kilo Code automatically triggers autocomplete when you pause typing.
+When enabled, Harvi Code automatically triggers autocomplete when you pause typing.
 This provides a seamless coding experience where suggestions appear naturally as you work.

 - **Auto Trigger Delay**: Configure the delay (in seconds) before autocomplete triggers after you stop typing
 - Default is 3 seconds, but this can be adjusted up or down